Parish Church of the Assumption, Mġarr: History

 A small church dedicated to the Assumption of Mary was established in Mġarr in around 1400, and it was repaired in 1600.
-The village formed part of the parish of Mosta until it became a separate parish on 12 October 1898.
+The village formed part of the parish of the Cathedral of Malta until it became a separate parish on 12 October 1898.
 The old church therefore became a parish church, but residents wanted to build a new and larger church in its place.
 Parish priest Girolamo Chetcuti organised a campaign to raise funds for the new church, and he purchased the land on which the building was constructed.

 The first stone of the building was laid down on 2 June 1912.
 The new church was constructed around the old one, which was demolished in 1918.
 Several masons and master builders were involved in the church's design and construction.
 The initial plans were drawn up by Ġammri Camilleri, who also oversaw the roofing of the sacristy and some of the chapels together with the builder Indri Deguara. Ċensu Galea oversaw the initial stages of construction, and the plans of the dome were drawn up by Ġiomaria Camilleri and Ġanni A. Cilia.
 Camilleri oversaw the construction of the dome.
 The residents of Mġarr contributed to the church's construction by providing labour and by selling eggs, fruit and livestock to raise funds.

 When the building was still under construction, part of it was temporarily roofed over to allow Mass to be celebrated inside.
 Between 1933 and 1935, through the efforts of parish priest Edgar Salomone a number of buildings were expropriated by the government and they were demolished in order to make way for a public square and a parvis in front of the church.
 Two bells were installed in the belfries on 1 September 1935.
 The almost-completed church was blessed on 13 August 1939 by Girolamo Chetcuti, but construction halted soon afterwards because of World War II.
 The dome's lantern and the upper levels of the belfries were designed by Ġużeppi Damato, and construction of these began on 25 February 1946.
 The building was completed later that year.